vivaria/edisonrul.ing/docs/source/cards/t/token-thanksgiving.md

 ### Card Rulings

-●Token Thanksgiving will destroy a Monster Token equipped to Relinquished.
+*   Token Thanksgiving will destroy a Monster Token equipped to Relinquished.